sathwic-jain/Marine-Navigation-Planner/README.md

 - **Search Algorithms:** Implements various AI search algorithms to find efficient routes for the ferry agent.

 ## Practical Requirements
-The practical details can be found [here](link-to-your-specific-practical-requirements).
+The practical details can be found in the CS5011-A1.pdf file.

 ## Usage
 ### Basic Ferry Agent